Applying for care benefits

 - Claims can be submitted verbally or in writing.

-- A “care assessment” verifies if there is a need for care.
+- A “care assessment” verifies whether there is a need for care.
 This, along with a specific required contributory period, are the requirements for care benefits.

 - Care advisors can help with completing the form and preparing for the care assessment.